This month’s scripture writing theme is about Diligence

 I want to limit my regrets.
 Time is short.
 There is much to do.
 I cannot waste my time being tossed to and fro because of a lack of knowledge or intention.

-Sharing these scriptures with you are to help us to help each other by working on these things together.
+Sharing these scriptures with you is to help us to help each other by working on these things together.

 Are you ready to join me in applying due diligence to daily Bible reading time?